compendio/goldbug-manual/README.md

 ### 3.4 The echo grid

-When students or students talk and be taught or taught about the Echo Protocol, they can simply draw an echo grid with the letters E_C_H_O.
+When students talk or students be taught or taught themselves about the Echo Protocol, they can simply draw an echo grid with the letters E_C_H_O.
 The nodes from E1 to O4 are numbered and connect the letters with a connecting line on the ground (see figure).

 Figure: The Echo Grid Template